 The NextGen "OHIO University" wireless connection is secured/encrypted via WPA2 Enterprise.

-The NextGen "OHIO University Guest" and the legacy "Ohio University" wireless connections both offer security only for initial login.
+The NextGen "OHIO University Guest" wireless connection offer security only for initial login.
 After logging in, those two networks are unsecure/unencrypted.

 Can I roam across campus without interrupting my service?

 Roaming is a new feature that was designed into the NextGen Wireless network, however roaming will be dependent upon the NextGen coverage.
 Please visit our wireless schedule page to see the most current schedule and maps of the coverage areas.

 Before I change my password, what do I need to do?